schooldanlp6/neofetch-next/README.md

+# shc breaks when compiling this if you want to try follow this steps
+1. use shc 4.0.3
+2. change #!/bin/bash instead of #!/usr/bin/env bash
+3. shc -f neofetch -o neofetchx64
+4. it breaks
 ### Lets face it we all like neofetch.
 Well from this day on this will be neofetch next.
 A project by me to keep nefetch support up.
 Please create an Issue with your ascii art for you distro on this project if it is missing.

 <h3 align="center"><img src="https://i.imgur.com/ZQI2EYz.png" alt="logo" height="100px"></h3>